luxas/kubeadm-workshop/README.md

 Feel free to contribute and help me improve things here and I'd be very thankful ;)

 I use the Github tracker for tracking the improvements I want to make to this repository

-### Known Issues

-* The cluster will not survive a reboot: This is due to how self-hosting is implemented in kubeadm at the time.
-Basically there is no checkpointer, so when kubelet comes up the 2nd time, it does not know what to run - it will try to get that information from the API, which is waiting for kubelet to start it.

 ### License